proofofmoin/beam-whisper-integration/README.md

 `npm start <walletSuffix> <Port>`
 where:

-`walletSuffix` - a discriminating suffix as a part of the output file name for messages out `port` - localhost port to receiveng messages on.
+`walletSuffix` - a discriminating suffix as a part of the output file name for messages out.

+`port` - localhost port to receiveng messages on.